 Platforms: Windows, macOS, and Linux

 If you are looking for the best voice chat app for Android, let me direct you to Rune.
 Yes, there is Discord on Android, but Rune is also a powerful voice chat app, designed especially for gamers.
 You can play any Android game on your smartphone and make teammates, speak with them, strategize about your attack and do much more.
 It also supports text messaging with support for stickers and other cool features.
+This is one of the best Discord alternatives that you can use in case the popular service is not working for you for some reason.

 The best part is that you can create multiple teams based on your game and you can also discover other teammates who speak your language.
-Not to mention, Run is also available on iOS so iPhone users can also join the voice chat and play games together with voice chat in the background.
+Not to mention, Rune is also available on iOS so iPhone users can also join the voice chat and play games together with voice chat in the background.
 All in all, if you want an Android app for voice chat while gaming, Rune is a fantastic choice.

 Pros Cons Powerful voice chat for Android with text support At times, the audio stutters Beautiful UI Supports all Android games